PotatoMaaan/qbtrs/README.md

 ## Some notes

 - I have not tested this on windows and macOS, I would expect it to work there as well
+- All commannds are documented in the `--help` option.